KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Layout-Article.md

 KeyboardKit comes with pre-defined input sets, like ``InputSet/qwerty``, ``InputSet/numeric(currency:)`` & ``InputSet/symbolic(currencies:)``.
 KeyboardKit Pro unlocks more input sets, like ``InputSet/qwertz`` and ``InputSet/azerty``, as well as locale-specific input sets for all ``Foundation/Locale/keyboardKitSupported`` locales.

+KeyboardKit also defines a ``Keyboard/LayoutType`` enum that defines various keyboard layout types, like ``Keyboard/LayoutType/qwerty``, ``Keyboard/LayoutType/azerty`` and other types with the same as the input sets above.
+This enum is used by [KeyboardKit Pro][Pro], to make a ``KeyboardLayout/ProLayoutService`` adjust its alphabetic layout.

 ## Services